 ・Awarded best speaker award at Sakura Cup debating tournament held at Osaka Prefecture University

 including several debaters and judges from the US, Canada, Canada (North American Style Debate)

 - Consumer and professional electronics and software, other information technology, and design

-- User of translation software since 2002
+- In the translation industry since 1997, translation software user since 2002

 - BA in literature and minor in Japanese, 1992, UCI

 My main interests include art/illustration (e.g. human & animal portraits, American Indians, and the Showa 30s), history, cinema, and bookmaking by hand.